 For these reasons, Washington, D.C., is the perfect place to host the PRSSA 2014 National Conference with the theme, “Intersections: The Meeting Place of Communications and Culture.”
 As this year's Conference hosts, American University and University of Maryland are excited to share how our city serves as a meeting place of communications and culture.

-Join us in Philadelphia to build a strong foundation in public relations and to learn how you can succeed in this innovative industry.
-Be prepared to network with professionals and PRSSA peers from around the country and learn from a wide variety of sessions tailored to your career goals and professional interests.
+Join us in Washington D.C., for the largest congregation of public relations students in the country.
+Come prepared to network with professionals and PRSSA members from around the country and get ready to learn from a wide variety of sessions tailored to your career goals and professional interests.

-Don't miss this opportunity to learn more about the industry and prepare to start your career in public relations – register to attend the Conference by Sept.
-24.
+Don’t miss this opportunity to ignite your public relations career — register by September 9, 2014.